hikoworks/hikolang/doc/integer.md

    The comparison is done correctly, as if both operands are converted to signed integers large enough to hold the operands without overflow.

+## Large integers
+There are two types of large integers:
+ - `signed(nr_bits: __u16__)` - signed integer with `nr_bits` bits.
+ - `unsigned(nr_bits: __u16__)` - unsigned integer with `nr_bits` bits.

+The literal syntax are:
+ - `__integer_literal__ "U"` - unsigned integer that is converted to `unsigned(nr_bits)`, with the correct number of bits.
+ - `__integer_literal__ "S"` - signed integer that is converted to `signed(nr_bits)`, with the correct number of bits.

+## Integer interval

+ - `integer_interval(lo: signed, hi: signed)` - integer interval with a low and high value.

+Literal syntax for an integer interval is `<lo>...<hi>` where `<lo>` and `<hi>` are `__integer_literal__`, it is automatically converted to `integer_interval` type.

+## Ranged integers
+The ranged integer are the default integer type in the language.

+The ranged integer has the following features:
+ - An integer with with a range, values outside the range are not allowed.
+ - The possible range of values is not limited by the size of the cpu registers.
+   Up to 65536 bits of range is supported.
+ - Compile time range checking.
+ - Runtime range checking only if the range can't be checked at compile time.
+ - The size of the integer is based on the range:
+    - If the range is between 0 and 1, the size is 1 bit.
+    - If the range is between -128 and 127, the size is 8 bits.
+    - If the range is between -32768 and 32767, the size is 16 bits.
+    - If the range is between -2147483648 and 2147483647, the size is 32 bits.
+    - If the range is between -9223372036854775808 and 9223372036854775807, the size is 64 bits.
+    - Ranges beyond this use multiple 64-bit integers.

+ - `integer(range: integer_interval)` - integer with a range.